jonsuh/jonsuh.com/_posts/2015-02-01-social-share-links.md

 ## Use Share URLs

 Each social network has its own unique share URL that accepts custom parameters used to pull in the information to be displayed.
-Most importantly they do not require JavaScript to work.
+Most importantly, social share links work without JavaScript.

 Let’s take a look at Facebook’s share URL: